Fabio-html/Website_Fabio_Gampl/src/blog/2025-06-08-the-secret-system-which-turns-fashion-brands-into-cults.md

 ### Feedback at Events or Points of Sale

-In-person moments — pop-ups, retail, shows — give you unfiltered reactions.
+Pop-ups and retail shows give you unfiltered reactions.

-This is your chance to sense the energy people feel when they step into your world.
+This is your chance to talk directly to people and feel when they step into your world.

-That energy shapes your brand culture.
+That feeling shapes your brand culture.

 The vibe, the music, the scent, the staff interaction, it all contributes to your identity.